-This is crawfish in the key of cream and cognac.
+This version of Crawfish Cardinale is played in the key of cream and cognac.
 The other flavors can vary slightly but since thyme is the default herb of south Louisiana that’s what I usually use.
 If you’re looking for a change of pace you can wake up the flavor a bit by dropping in a spray of tarragon while it’s cooking and then removing it before serving.

 First you chop and saute the leeks and garlic, then you make a roux as described below.
 I usually do it all in the same pan but for the purposes of illustration I did it here in two pans so you can see how the roux should look.
 It’s cooked just enough for everything to be combined but it needs to stay pale.